sofiatam/Assignment09-DH150/README.md

 ## DH 150 UX Deisgn, Sofia Tam

 ## About Trends n Friends
 Yelp is a popular platform for community members to publish reviews for different types of businesses (restaurants, shops, services, etc.), but it lacks a social component that is both practical and useful.
 For my project, Trends n Friends, I chose to focus on the restaurant aspect of Yelp and capitalize on the socialness of eating.
-Trends n Friends introduces a new feature on Yelp, called "Discover," that incorporates "Trending," "Friends," and "Updates" maps to transition Yelp into a social platform.
+Trends n Friends introduces a new feature on Yelp, called "Discover," that incorporates "Trending," "Friends," and "Updates" maps to help transition Yelp into a successful social platform.

 ## Design statement